 When a small boutique consulting firm gets bought out by one of its biggest competitors, they teach the more senior consulting firm a lesson in how to win over clients.
-Using “the naked service” business model, they show how vulnerability and transparency are the keys to customer loyalty.
-In the fable, the fictional character of Jack Bauer learns how to shed the three big fears of any business, by “getting naked,” and becoming more real to their potential clients, instilling trust that never existed in the past.
+Using "the naked service" business model, they show how vulnerability and transparency are the keys to customer loyalty.
+In the fable of Getting Naked, the fictional character of Jack Bauer learns how to shed the three big fears of any business, by "getting naked," and becoming more real to their potential clients, instilling trust that never existed in the past.

 Sometimes when a company gets too big they forget important elements that led to their success, namely their customers.
 This is why big companies often suffer from lack of customer loyalty.
 Take a look at the fable of a large consulting firm that was in the process of acquiring one of its biggest competitors, a smaller consulting firm.
 In the process, they learned an invaluable lesson.

 Jack Bauer worked for a full-service management consulting firm with much prestige, however, every time they went up against a particular competitor they lost the job to them.
 Even though Lighthouse Partners was newer to the game and a lot smaller, they beat the more experienced firm of Kendrick and Black when it came to client acquisition.
 In a twist of fate, Kendrick and Black eventually acquired their tough competitor, assigning Bauer to manage the merge of the two companies.

 Lighthouse Partners ran their boutique consulting firm based off their "naked service" model.
 It revolved around the concept of being vulnerable; being transparent, selfless, and showing humility.
 This is not an easy thing to do for most people, let alone an entire business, but when it can be achieved it inspires trust and client loyalty.

 Bauer learned that to get naked and become vulnerable, the boutique firm conquered their three biggest fears that frighten most businesses.